asakura42/goose-firejail/README.md

 # goose-firejail

-0. Don't ever ever ever sent to remote AI any personal data.
+0. Don't ever ever ever send to remote AI any personal data.
 1. Don't ever ever run any MCP's unprotected (it may `rm -rf` your `/home` theoretically).

 So.